Bareuptime/k3sinfra/infra/README.md

 3. Store credentials in Vault after installation
 4. Change default passwords immediately
 5. Use TLS for all external access
+6. **Vault auto-unseal**: Unseal keys are stored in Kubernetes secrets for convenience.
+For production, consider using cloud KMS (AWS, GCP, Azure) for better security.

 ## Storing Secrets in Vault